 Recovering drug addicts and alcoholics will receive medical detox and get counseling at the treatment facility in Jacksonville.
 They will also attend independent living skills classes.
 The goal is to help patients learn how to live on their own and transition smoothly back into society when they’re sober.
 An inpatient treatment program will usually last anywhere from 28 to 90 days.
 A longer program will be recommended for patients with a more severe addiction.

-Inpatient treatment programs are most suited for people with a serious addiction.
+Inpatient treatment programs are most suited for people with a serious addiction, such as crack.
 This type of program is also recommended for patients who are at risk of experiencing life-threatening withdrawal symptoms.
 Chronic alcoholics, for example, will want to start off with an inpatient treatment program.
 Many patients start off with this program and move on to something more flexible as they recover.

 The next step down is a partial hospitalization program (PHP).
 This type of program is exactly how the name sounds.
 It’s also known as a day/night program.
 Patients stay at the treatment center for a partial amount of time.
 Instead of moving into the Jacksonville rehab center, patients will travel to the drug treatment center every day.
 They will receive anywhere from 4 to 5 hours of treatment there.
 The treatment will include drug detox and counseling.

 This type of program is best suited for patients who have other commitments throughout the day.
 For example, they may have to go to work or they may want to return home at night to take care of their children.
 With that said, a PHP requires quite a fair amount of commitment.
 This type of program is only recommended to patients who have a safe and stable home environment to return to.
 It’s vital that these recovering addicts receive a tremendous amount of support at home.